Home

 The Beast

 This is the coaster that made me fall in love with all coasters.
 It scared the crap out of me.
 So much so, that the first time I was on it I didn't realize there was a turn at the bottom of the first hill.
 So the second time I rode I had another surprise.
-Unfortunately, it has become such a rough coaster that I hate to ride it any longer.
+I've fallen back in love with this coaster again and again.

 Vortex Vortex